|

 "raid6check" requires a non-degraded RAID6 MD device as first

-stripes to be checked.
-If this third parameter is also 0, it
+to be checked.
+If this third parameter is also 0, it will check

-then for each stripe, it will report the parity rotation status.
+for each stripe, it will report the parity rotation status.
+In

 which component drive could be responsible.
 Otherwise it reports